School of Humanities

 Students on assistantships who are working on their M.A. usually serve as a grader in a section of World Civilizations I/II, a tutor in the History Lab, or an assistant to a faculty member.
 At the Ph.D. level, students may serve as a grader, a faculty assistant, or teach their own sections of History 101 or 102.
 Other types of assistantship may also be assigned.
 Assistants work no more than twenty (20) hours a week; they receive a stipend, full tuition waiver (in-state or out-of-state if necessary) and basic health insurance (with a student co-pay each pay period).

-In addition to the normal graduate assistantships, the Center for the Study of the Gulf South and the Dale Center for the Study of War & Society offers several fellowships on a competitive basis to augment assistantship funding:
+In addition to the normal graduate assistantships, the Center for the Study of the Gulf South and the Dale Center for the Study of War & Society offer several fellowships on a competitive basis to augment assistantship funding:

 Baird Fellowship